 2) DONT SAY YES TO EVERYTHING.
 DONT SAY YES TO EVERYTHING.
 I know you're excited about someone being interested in your work and it is very flattering when someone asks you to make them something.
 But think about it first.
 Tell them you'll do some sums and get back to them.
 Don't just say yes, you may end up regretting it.
 The point of this whole thing is to enjoy what you do - don't ever make yourself wish you hadn't agreed to something.
 Yes, it is right to keep learning and stretching yourself but you are only one small potter, you cant accept every commission on every budget.
-Make sure you can actually achieve what is required, in the timescale and that it fits with your (in order of importance) style, creative interest, skill set, time, space and what the customer is willing to pay.
+Make sure you can actually achieve what is required, in the timescale and that it fits with your (in no particular order of importance) style, creative interest, skill set, time, space and what the customer is willing to pay.
 If one of those things isn't on-point then politely decline the commission; you'll thank yourself later.
 I was once asked to make someone a garden gnome.

 3) Don't forget people.
 Don't forget people.
 You know, 'people'.
 You used to work alongside a lot of people, you even really liked *some* of them.
 Don't forget you enjoy the company of people, sometimes.
 It's very easy to mistake radio 6 for social interaction.
 And no, the cats don't count!